OctavioDiazG/ParalelProgamming/README.md

-# ParalelProgamming
+# ParallelProgamming
-Class of Paralel Programming
+Class of Parallel Programming